Swinfen Hall is a men’s prison and young offender institution (YOI) in the village of Swinfen, Staffordshire.

 Gifts and parcels

-People in Swinfen Hall are given a list of approved items that can be sent to them as gifts.
+Prisoners in Swinfen Hall are given a list of approved items that can be sent to them as gifts.
 Contact Swinfen Hall for more information on what’s allowed.

 All parcels will be opened and checked by officers.